 FIDO authentication uses standard public key cryptography techniques to provide phishing-resistant authentication.
 During registration with an online service, the user’s client device creates a new cryptographic key pair that is bound to the web service domain.
 The device retains the private key and registers the public key with the online service.
 These cryptographic key pairs, called passkeys, are unique to every online service.
 Unlike passwords, passkeys are resistant to phishing, are always strong, and are designed so that there are no shared secrets.

-How FIDO Works
+How Authentication Works with FIDO

-- User’s device creates a new public/private key pair unique for the local device, online service and user’s account.
+- User’s device creates a new public/private key pair (passkey) unique for the local device, online service and user’s account.

 - Device uses the user’s account identifier provided by the service to select the correct key and sign the service’s challenge.

 - Client device sends the signed challenge back to the service, which verifies it with the stored public key and signs-in the user